Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 Benefits of Using AI in Customer Service

-Many businesses consider using AI in customer service ineffective or merely a minor addition.
+Many businesses consider using AI in customer service to be ineffective or merely a minor addition.
 But combined with a human customer service team, it has a powerful impact.
 Here are the key advantages AI customer service solutions offer:

 1. Round-the-clock availability and instant support